 Personal qualities should include:

-More information can also be found on the Medical Careers website
+More information ob being a GP on the Medical Careers website